Scooter (motorcycle): Developments

 Trends around the world have seen new developments of the classic scooter, some with larger engines and tires.
 High-end scooter models now include comprehensive technological features, including cast aluminium frames, engines with integral counterbalancing, and cross-linked brake systems.
 Some of these scooters have comfort features such as an alarm, start button, radio, windshield, heated hand grips and full instrumentation (including clock or outside temperature gauge).

 Three-wheeled scooter

 During World War II, Cushman made the Model 39, a three-wheeled utility scooter with a large storage bin between the front wheels.
 They sold 606 to the US military during the war.

-The Piaggio MP3 is a modern tilting three-wheeled scooter.
-Unlike most motorcycle trikes, it is a reverse trike, with two front wheels which steer, and a single driven rear wheel.
+The Piaggio MP3 and Yamaha Tricity are modern tilting three-wheeled scooters.
+Unlike most motorcycle trikes, they are reverse trikes, with two front wheels which steer, and a single driven rear wheel.
 The front suspension allows both front wheels to tilt independently, so that all three wheels remain in contact with the ground as it leans when cornering.